Mushymato/HaveMoreKids/README.md

 - `Days until Baby`: Number of days until the newborn becomes a baby.
 Vanilla days is 13.
 - `Days until Crawler`: Number of days until the baby becomes a crawler.
 Vanilla days is 14.
 - `Days until Toddler`: Number of days until the crawler becomes a toddler.
 Vanilla days is 13.
-- `Use Single Bed As Child Bed`: Allow children to sleep on single beds instead of special child beds furniture.
+- `Use Single Bed As Child Bed`: Allow children to sleep on single beds instead of special child beds only.
+- `Generic Children Boy/Girl Mode`: Decide how gender distribution works for generic children, has no effect on custom kids.
 - `Max Children`: Max number of children you can have (i.e. max number of children that will live in your farmhouse).
 - `Toddlers Roam on Farm`: Allow all toddlers to roam around on the farm.
 They will go outside in the morning, and return home by 1900.
 - `Per Kid Dark Shrine of Selfishness`: Override Dark Shrine of Selfishness to allow picking a specific kid.

+#### Boy/Girl Modes

+These are the options of `Generic Children Boy/Girl Mode`.
+Changing the option does not reset the gender of existing children, this only affects any following children you have after changing the config.
+Custom kids ignore this setting completely and uses the gender defined by the content pack.

+- `Alternating`: The first child will be randomly boy or girl, each following child will have the opposite gender as the previous child.
+- `Random`: Children gender is random.
+- `Boys Only`: All children will be boys.
+- `Girls Only`: All children will be girls.

 ### Content Pack